Mr Cameron Hatrick

 MA (Cantab), MB, BChir, FRCS (Tr&Orth)

-I was trained at Clare College, Cambridge and St Thomas’ Hospital, London qualifying in 1990.
-I underwent Basic Surgical Training on the St Bartholomew’s rotation, London and then specialised in Orthopaedics on the South East Thames Orthopaedic rotation.
+I trained at Clare College, Cambridge and St. Thomas’ Hospital, London qualifying in 1990.
+I underwent Basic Surgical Training on the St Bartholomew’s rotation, London and then specialised in Orthopaedics on the South East Thames (SET) Orthopaedic rotation.

-In November 1999 I was awarded the Walter Mercer Gold Medal and the Arthur Edward Burton Memorial Prize for my performance in the Intercollegiate Specialty Examination in Orthopaedic Surgery.
+I was awarded the Walter Mercer Gold Medal and Arthur Edward Burton Memorial Prize for my performance in the final FRCS (Tr & Orth) exam in 1999.
 The following year I was appointed as the British Orthopaedic Association ‘Young Ambassador’ to the Hong Kong Orthopaedic Association at their annual congress.

-Teaching and Training is a particular interest of mine.
+Teaching and training is a particular interest of mine.
 I am a faculty member of the Watanabe Club, which runs regular shoulder arthroscopy courses around the UK introducing surgeons to arthroscopic shoulder surgery and teaching advanced techniques to established surgeons.
-I have lectured at international meetings and lectures regularly at Brighton and Sussex Medical School and on the South East Thames Orthopaedic Rotation.
-I have set up and run an annual open surgical skills course and, in 2005, I was appointed a Visiting Fellow at the Brighton University Faculty of Health in recognition of my contribution to post-graduate teaching.
+I have lectured at international meetings and lectures regularly at Brighton and Sussex Medical School and on the South East Thames (SET) Orthopaedic Rotation.
+I have set up and run an open surgical skills course for the SET rotation and, in 2005, I was appointed a Visiting Fellow at the Brighton University Faculty of Health in recognition of my contribution to post-graduate teaching.

 Some of the principal treatments carried out by Mr Cameron Hatrick at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at The Montefiore Hospital.

 Royal College of Surgeons of England

 British Orthopaedic Association (BOA)